xataio/client-ts/packages/client/README.md

 It works the same way as the code-generated `XataClient` but doesn't provide type-safety for your model.

-You can read more on the methods available below, under the `API Design` section.
+You can read more on the methods available below, in the next section.

 ### API Design

-The Xata SDK to create/read/update/delete records follows the repository pattern.
+The Xata SDK to create/read/update/delete records follows the [repository pattern](https://lyz-code.github.io/blue-book/architecture/repository_pattern/).
 Each table will have a repository object available at `xata.db.[table-name]`.

-For example if you have a `users` table there'll be a repository at `xata.db.users`.
+For example if you have a `users` table, there'll be a repository at `xata.db.users`.
 If you're using the schema-less client, you can also use the `xata.db.[table-name]` syntax to access the repository but without TypeScript auto-completion.

-**Creating objects**
+#### Creating Objects

 Invoke the `create()` method in the repository.
 Example: